10 Ways to Rank Higher on Google Maps in 2020

 Another reason to rank on Google Maps is that the top three Google Maps listings will also display in regular Google Search results if applicable.
 And with 46% of searches on Google having local intent, showing up in that “Local 3-Pack” can greatly increase the visibility of your business.

-Ranking higher on Google Maps typically means ranking higher on Google Search as well.
+Ranking higher on Google Maps typically means ranking on the first page of Google Search as well.

 The third reason to rank higher on Google Maps is because the things you do to rank higher will improve the quality of your listing and add multiple ways for consumers to engage with your business.
 With 86% of consumers using Google maps to look up a business, this opens up a lot of opportunities to boost engagement.